SaheelYadav/Svelte-Notes-App/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Pull requests and suggestions are welcome!
+Feel free to open an issue to discuss potential changes or enhancements.